Call for Papers on Creative Youth Development in Afterschool Education

 We are seeking articles for future issues of Afterschool Matters, a peer-reviewed journal dedicated to promoting professionalism, scholarship, and consciousness in afterschool education.
 Published by the National Institute on Out-of-School-Time (NIOST) with legacy support from the Robert Bowne Foundation, Afterschool Matters serves practitioners who work with youth in out-of-school time (OST) programs, as well as researchers and policymakers in youth development.

-The Fall 2019 issue will include a focus on creative youth development.
+The Spring 2020 issue will include a focus on creative youth development.
 CYD is a new term for a longstanding theory of practice that integrates creative skill building, inquiry, and expression with positive youth development principles, fueling young people’s imaginations and building critical learning and life skills.
 See creativeyouthdevelopment.org.

 Suggested topics for papers include:

 - Descriptions, research, and analyses of OST programs and initiatives that use CYD to support learning